sinatra/sinatra.github.com/one-oh-faq.markdown

 ## Is Sinatra 1.0 a rewrite / major conceptual overhaul?

-No. Sinatra 1.0 is very much the same codebase as the current stable 0.9.x release.
+No. Sinatra 1.0 is very much the same codebase as the current stable 0.9 release (0.9.6).
 The largest changes are internal - we're dropping the backward compatibility module and test suite that's been maintained since the 0.3 release.
 The majority of obsoleted features are simple class/method name changes that have been documented for some time.
 Very few features have been removed in their entirety.

-Some new features will be introduced.
+Some [new features][ch] have been introduced.

 ## Will my existing Sinatra app work with 1.0?
 How can I check?